friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.11.rst.txt

        1: def test(a, **kwargs, b):
                                 ^

+    Python gave us the following informative message about the possible cause of the error:

+        arguments cannot follow var-keyword argument

+    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     Positional arguments must come before keyword arguments.
     `b` is a positional argument that appears after one or more keyword arguments in your function definition.